 You might be able to do the same locking-unlocking procedure with your key fob remote to shut your car alarm off.
 Many car alarms are designed to turn off when unlocked remotely, as well as when unlocked manually.
 Use the buttons on your fob to lock and unlock your car.

 If the locks to not respond, you may be out of range (in which case, just move closer to the car), or the batteries in your key fob may be depleted.
 If the batteries are dead, replace them and try again.
 If the locks respond to the fob, but the alarm continues to blare, you might need to take your vehicle to be professionally repaired.
+For professional help, get in touch with us right here.

 3. Using the Panic Button